ImaginaryLandscape/django-nocaptcha-recaptcha/README.md

 # SUMMARY

-Add new-style Google ReCaptcha widgets to your Django forms simply by adding a NoReCaptchaField field to said forms.
+Add new-style Google reCAPTCHA V2 or Invisible reCAPTCHA widgets to your Django forms simply by adding a NoReCaptchaField field to said forms.

 # ABOUT

 In late 2014, Google updated their ReCaptcha service, changing its API.
 The update significantly changes the appearance and function of ReCaptcha.
 This has been referred to as ReCaptcha 2 or "nocaptcha recaptcha".
+In early 2017, Google added the Invisible reCAPTCHA.

 This module is intended to be a successor to django-recaptcha to support the new style Google Recaptcha.
 It borrows a lot of the logic from the django-recaptcha, but has been